CA NORML Costs of Prohibition

 Costs of Marijuana Prohibition

-- The CAMP (Campaign Against Marijuana Planting) helicopter program eradicated a record one-quarter of a million plants in 1999, enough to make 219,000,000 cigarettes..
-The value of the destroyed crop was some $1 billion — revenue lost to the local economy and diverted to foreign smugglers.
+- California's CAMP (Campaign Against Marijuana Planting) marijuana eradication reported 4,320,314 plant seizures in 2010, enough to make 3.8 trillion cigarettes.
+The value of the destroyed crop was lost to the local economy and diverted to foreign smugglers.

 - The war on marijuana has disrupted the peace of our wilderness with CAMP helicopters and driven the market into the hands of street dealers and foreign smugglers.